linsalrob/EdwardsLab/jplacer/README2.md

 This is experimental code written by Rob Edwards and Mike Doane.

+### What we need

 Before we begin, we need three things:

 - a directory of fastq files
 - a classification file that has the fastq file name and then an arbitrary number of classifications.
 Each classification should be tab-separated.
 - the jplacer output file from [phylosift](https://github.com/gjospin/PhyloSift)

+### What we will produce

+We will output several files that you can import into [itol](https://itol.embl.de)

+- a newick file with just the tree, with the metagenomes integrated into the leaves
+- multibar files

 ## Step one, integrate the leaves into the tree